Frequently Asked Questions

 - Human Resources

-In addition, an effort is made to give each administrative fellow an opportunity to experience a Mayo Clinic site other than their base location.
-This may be achieved through a rotation in Jacksonville, Fla., Scottsdale, and Phoenix, Ariz., or Rochester, Minn., or a Mayo Clinic Health System practice.
+In addition, an effort is made to give each administrative fellow an opportunity to experience a Mayo Clinic site other than his or her base location.
+This may be achieved through a rotation in Jacksonville, Florida; Phoenix/Scottsdale, Arizona; Rochester, Minnesota; or a Mayo Clinic Health System practice.

 How do administrative fellows function within Mayo Clinic?